-3. For the purposes of this Article, "repair" or "alteration" does not include a process or procedure that:

-(a) destroys the essential characteristics of a good or creates a new or commercially different good;

-(b) transforms an unfinished good into a finished good; or

-(c) results in a change of classification at a six-digit level of the Harmonized System (HS).
+For the purposes of this Article, "repair" or "alteration" does not include a process or procedure that destroys the essential characteristics of a good or creates a new or commercially different (A) good; transforms an unfinished good into a finished good; or (b) results in a change of classification at a six-digit level of the Harmonized System (HS). (c)

-Article 6.11.
-Duty-free Entry of Commercial Samples of Negligible Value and Printed Advertising Materials
+Duty-free entry of commercial samples of negligible value and printed advertising materials

-Each Party shall, in accordance with its own domestic law, grant duty-free entry to commercial samples of negligible value and printed advertising materials imported from the territory of the other Party, regardless of their origin, but may require that:
+Each Party shall, in accordance with its own domestic law, grant duty-free entry to commercial samples of negligible value and printed advertising materials imported from the territory of the other Party, regardless of their origin, but may require that

-(a) such samples are imported solely for the purpose of ordering goods or services from the territory of the other Party or a third party; or

-(b) these advertising materials are imported in packages, each containing no more than one copy of each material, and neither the materials nor the packages form part of a larger shipment.
+Such samples are imported solely for the purpose of ordering goods or services from the territory of t h e other Party (a) or a third party; or These advertising materials are imported in packages, each containing no more than one copy of each material, and neither the (b) materials nor the packages form part of a larger shipment. ()

-Article 6.12.
 Authorized Economic Operators